 The Search for a Better Formula

-A study of 43 different formulae for maximum heart rate concluded that "No acceptable formula currently existed" (Journal of Exercise Physiology, 2002;5 (2): 1-10).
-The formula that fit age better than others is: HRmax = 205.8 – (0.685 x age).
-It has a standard deviation that is 6.4 beats per minute, which is very large.
+A study of 43 different formulae for maximum heart rate concluded that “No acceptable formula currently existed” (Journal of Exercise Physiology, 2002;5 (2): 1-10).
+The formula that was found to fit age best was HRmax = 205.8 – (0.685 x age), and it had a standard deviation that is 6.4 beats per minute, which is very large.

 Another study from Oakland University in Rochester, Michigan showed that the standard maximum heart rate formula overestimated the maximum heart rate for younger exercisers and underestimated the maximum rate for older ones (Medicine and Science in Sports and Exercise, May 2007).